apache/druid/docs/content/configuration/index.md

 ### Request Logging

 All nodes that can serve queries can also log the query requests they see.
+Broker nodes can additionally log the SQL requests (both from HTTP and JDBC) they see.

 |Property|Description|Default|
 |--------|-----------|-------|